Wealth management

 Seeking to invest in companies that promote ESG values that are important to you is referred to as positive screening, as you look to ‘do good’.
 This may mean actively looking for opportunities in certain sectors or even dedicating a portion of your portfolio to this area.

-Let’s say climate change and fossil fuel use is something you want to reflect in your investments.
+Let’s say climate change and fossil fuel use are something you want to reflect in your investments.
 A negative, or ‘do no harm’ screening process may mean cutting out firms that are involved in the fossil fuel industry.
 In contrast, a positive ‘do good’ screening method could mean diverting a portion of your portfolio towards companies that are focused on renewable energy.

 When looking to build an ESG investment strategy, it’s important to bear in mind that there often needs to be compromise, rather than trying to find a portfolio which exactly matches a particular set of ethical values.
 There is no such thing as 100% good or bad.